mtp22peng/home_work/README.md

 # section 6
 ## filter data for each variable to calculate its average for each subject, and join data into one table
+## rename a column with "Study" to contain subject id
 <br>

 # section 7

 ## filter data for each variable to calculate its average for each activity, and join data into one table
+## rename a column with "Study" to contain activity id
 <br>

 # section 8
 ## join two tables from section 6 and 7
-## create tidy data by putting subjects and activities into one column
-## create tidy data by putting all variables into one column
 ## write output table to file